 What If You Die Before Your Spouse?

 In retirement, it’s safe to assume one of you will probably pass first.
 If that happens, you’ll want to make sure each of you inherits the other’s retirement account.

 401(k)s automatically devolve to your spouse on your death, even if you don’t sign any paperwork.
 An IRA, however, will go to whomever you name as the beneficiary.
 If you want your spouse to receive the money, make sure you name them in your IRA paperwork.

 After a spouse passes and the account goes to the survivor, the survivor has a few choices.
 They can simply cash out the plan, which may involve a large tax bill all at once, but be tax-free thereafter.
 They can leave it in the existing plan, which means the required minimum disbursements are based on the deceased owner’s age.
 Or they can roll it over in a new or existing plan.

 Keep in mind that rolling a traditional 401(k) or IRA into a Roth 401(k) or IRA will require the survivor to pay tax on the funds.
 So having your money in a Roth account can greatly reduce the tax burden on your spouse after your death.

 Hungry for More?

 Learn about 401(k)s, IRAs, taxes, survivorship and more in our webinar.
 We’ll go much more in-depth, and you’ll have the opportunity to ask questions.
 Retirement investing can be confusing, but it doesn’t have to be.
-Sign up now for the webinar Thursday, January 14th, at noon CST.
+Visit our YouTube channel to watch the recording of our informative webinar.